cloudfoundry/cfar-proposals/README.md

 Included in this repository is an Application Runtime Proposal Template that community members can leverage to help provide consistency in our proposals.

-### Summary information that should be included in each proposal summary file
+### Summary information included in each proposal summary file
 - Date:
 - Owner:
 - Work-Group: